 I was immediately struck by the fact that Diwata had written both these words using the same three symbols.
 I was also struck by the fact that they were in reverse order of each other.
+We didn’t discuss it there because of all the event talks and activities.
+So I was intent on reconnecting with her later.

-I don’t know how else to explain it, but for me, the concepts of kapwa and wholeness (pagbubuo) are inextricable from each other.
 Lakbay is a journey you take away from your usual environment to understand yourself and your kapwa better. meeting new people opens your eyes to see yourself in other ways.

-KA is two wavy lines laid parellel with a line joining the two of them at their center.
+The baybayin symbol of ka is two wavy lines laid parellel with a line joining the two of them at their center.

 To some ka represents two rivers (wavy lines) joined by a center line.

-So when you know what the syllable of KA does within Filipino words, that is, creates a relation or connection ((kapatid (sibling), kasintahan (loved-one), kapwa (fellow), kalakbay (fellow journeyer). ka-klase (classmate)), and then you see the meaning of KA with its actual baybayin symbol, it seems immensely appropriate.
+So when you know what the syllable of ka does within Filipino words, that is, creates a relation or connection ((kapatid (sibling), kasintahan (loved-one), kapwa (fellow), kalakbay (fellow journeyer). ka-klase (classmate)), and then you see the meaning of ka with its actual baybayin symbol, it seems immensely appropriate.

-It may also mean how the male principle(dynamic, rationale, practical) within us is meant to join with the female principle(passive, intuitive, emotional) within us and how that male and female principles are to be balanced with one another (like the balance of yin and yang).
+It may also mean how the male principle(dynamic, rationale, practical) within us is meant to align with the female principle(passive, intuitive, emotional) within us and how that male and female principles are to be dynamically balanced with one another (like the balance of yin and yang).

-And I agree with Diwata, that one’s life journey is to find “wholeness” (pagbubuo) or to make one’s being whole (magbubuo) or to be a whole person (mabubuong tao) and find ones nobility (kagandahang loob or beautiful Self)
+And I agree with Diwata, that one’s life journey is to find wholeness (pagbubuo) or to make one’s being whole (magbubuo) or to be a whole person (mabubuong tao) and find ones nobility (kagandahang loob or beautiful Self)

 The fact that bakla is the reverse of lakbay is intensely meaningful to me now.

 I also believe that they have a cosmic task of turning upside-down our traditions and mores, impressed upon us by institutions, AND at the same time living life as noble, gifted human beings who have something to contribute to their families, communities and this Earth.

-The fact too that BA comes before LA, in bakla, in reverse to lakbay‘s LA before BA.
-Is quite evocative to me.
+The fact too that ba comes before la, in bakla, in reverse to lakbay‘s la before ba is quite evocative to me.
 And I invite you readers to share your own interpretations here.

 I thank Diwata for her insights and presence in this world.
 I dedicate this Baybayin Alive blogpost to my dearest gay friends and colleagues whose souls and innate nobleness I cherish close to my Loob.